Health Care FSA

 Dependent Care FSA

-* For 2024, maximum annual contribution is $5,000.
+For 2025, the maximum annual contribution is $5,000.